Brand Your eLearning Courses: A Complete Guide to Theming in Slate

 Need to apply the same theme across multiple courses, or share your brand settings with a colleague?
 Slate lets you export your theme as a JSON file and import it into any other course.

-The exported file includes everything: colours, fonts (including custom font selections), border radius, spacing, navigation layout, and custom CSS.
+The exported file includes everything: colours, fonts (including custom font selections), border radius, spacing, navigation layout, behavioural settings, and custom CSS.
 To use it:

 - Open the Theme page on a course with the theme you want to share

-- Click Export Theme to download a JSON file
+- Click Export Theme from the menu to download a JSON file

 - Open the Theme page on another course

-- Click Import Theme and select the file
+- Click Import Theme from the menu and select the file

 Quick Start with Templates